Italy's Exor says may provide more capital to firms in which it invests

-MILAN, April 9 Italian holding group Exor , which controls carmaker Fiat Chrysler Automobiles (FCA), said on Wednesday it would be willing to provide additional capital necessary to boost the prospects of the companies in which it invests.
+MILAN Italian holding group Exor (EXOR.MI), which controls carmaker Fiat Chrysler Automobiles (FCA) FIA.MI, said on Wednesday it would be willing to provide additional capital necessary to boost the prospects of the companies in which it invests.

 The offer could signal further support for FCA, which is due to unveil the car models and investments it will use in a bid to return its loss-making European operations to profit and to grow in markets like Asia, where it has traditionally been weak.